 Encouraging in all protest demonstrations is the joint protest of white and colored.
 These demonstrations represent a tipping point in relation to the phenomenon of racism and discrimination in Dutch society.
 I do not rule out the fact that the joint and massive protest by Prime Minister Rutte has led to his turnaround: finally recognition by the Prime Minister that we are also dealing with everyday and systemic (institutional) racism in the Netherlands.
 I am therefore cautiously optimistic about tackling racism and discrimination in the Netherlands.
 As long as we see racism and discrimination as ‘bad apples and nothing else’ we can’t go any further.
 However, a structural approach starts with recognition and recognition of the problem rather than denial as has been the case until recently.
 With recognition, the conversation can also begin and solutions can be jointly sought.
 I therefore regard the last mass protest demonstrations as a clarion call.

 How did the process in Suriname go after the elections?
 The statement of the Surinamese people was unequivocal: exit Bouterse and the NDP.
 The population had more than enough of the disastrous socio-economic policies, endemic corruption, the sale of natural resources, the skyrocketing national debt and the self-enrichment by a small group around the president.
 In a democratic system, it is customary for losers to accept the election results and congratulate the winners on their election victory.
-For the losing party, it means that it takes its place in the opposition benches and submits to a reflection on the cause of the election defeat.
+It means for the losing party that it takes a seat in the opposition benches and submits to a reflection on the cause of the election defeat.
 To date, however, the NDP leadership has still not officially resigned from the election results.
 Before the election, Bouterse declared: ‘The people are in charge and we must bow our heads to it’.
 A day after the election, he had long forgotten his statement, because when it became clear to him that his NDP was the big loser, Bouterse demanded an overall recount across the country in the presence of cameras.
 A few days later, instead of an overall recount, a recount of the votes in Paramaribo was demanded.
 According to the NDP, there could have been irregularities on the day of the vote.
 However, no concrete incidents were reported by this party regarding possible irregularities.
 Recount is also not a meaningful exercise since all polling stations were supervised by NDP officials.
 The organisation of the elections was quite chaotic, but according to the president of the Independent Electoral Office (OKB), Jennifer van Dijk-Silos, there was no question of fraud.
-She stated that in her 20-year career at the OKB she had never seen so much chaos and that the Ministry of Internal Affairs showed ‘incompetence’ and ‘a huge breach of the organisation of elections’.
-The organisation of the elections was purple [party colour of the NDP]: wrong ballots delivered to the polling stations, voters who had already voted at some polling stations were called upon to cast their ballots again, and there were quite a few reports from a number of polling stations in Paramaribo.
+She stated that in her 20-year career at the OKB she had never seen so much chaos and that the Home Office showed ‘incompetence’ and ‘a huge breach of the organisation of elections’.
+The organisation of the elections was purple: wrong ballots delivered to the polling stations, voters who had already voted at some polling stations were called upon to cast their ballots again, and there were quite a few reports from a number of polling stations in Paramaribo.
 In particular, the official handling of the votes in Paramaribo caused a great deal of commotion.
-From the point of view of the opposition the NDP government attempted to intervene in the democratic process of counting.
+In the face of opposition, the NDP government attempted to intervene in the democratic process of counting.
 Observers from various political parties spent a week spending nights in the Anthony Nesty Sports Hall (ANS) where the administrative handling of the ballot papers of the Paramaribo constituency took place.
 This is to prevent fraud.
 All in all, it took ten days before the unofficial results of Paramaribo were announced.
 There was a suspicion that the government was using a delaying tactic in order to be able to defraud.

 Despite the great loss, the NDP is still trying to stay in power in many ways.
-The opposition parties VHP, NPS ABOP and PL declared that a day after the elections they would form a new government with Chan Santokhi [political leader of the VHP] as presidential candidate.
-Although Brunswijk [political leader of ABOP] had stated before the elections that he was excluding cooperation with the NDP and had already committed to a coalition with VHP, NPS and PL, the NDP side nevertheless tried to persuade Ronnie Brunswijk of the ABOP to engage with the NDP.
-According to the mofokranti, [verbal spreading of news or rumours] the NDP even offered the presidency to Brunswijk.
+The opposition parties VHP, NPS ABOP and PL declared that a day after the elections they would form a new government with Chan Santokhi as presidential candidate.
+Although Brunswijk had stated before the elections that he was excluding cooperation with the NDP and had already committed to a coalition with VHP, NPS and PL, the NDP side nevertheless tried to persuade Ronnie Brunswijk of the ABOP to engage with the NDP.
+Volgens de mofokranti [mondeling verspreiden van nieuws of geruchten] zou de NDP aan Brunswijk zelfs het presidentschap hebben aangeboden.
 Apparently, the NDP is trying in all sorts of ways to stay on in the power center despite the outcome of the vox populi on May 25.
 The NDP’s delaying tactics can be seen as the last convulsions of a criminal regime.

-The PNC’s dominance of Guyanese politics between 1964 and 1992 effectively marked the establishment of a Creole dictatorship in which East Indians had the position of second-class citizens.
-Not surprisingly, during Burnham’s reign, tens of thousands of East Indians sought safe haven in countries such as the US and Canada.
-The PNC was able to stay in power due to large-scale electoral fraud.
+The PNC’s dominance of Guyanese politics between 1964 and 1992 effectively marked the establishment of a Creole dictatorship in which Hindostans had the position of second-class citizens.
+Not surprisingly, during Burnham’s reign, tens of thousands of Hindostans sought safe haven in countries such as the US and Canada.
+The PNC was able to stay in power thanks to large-scale electoral fraud.
 Under great international pressure and thanks to the presence of a team of 100 foreign observers in 1992, elections were held for the first time in more than three decades free of manipulation and fraud.
 They ended 28 years of political sole rule of the PNC and resulted in a victory for Jagan’s PPP.
 This party remained in power until 2015.
 That year, David Granger was elected president.

 Granger was an officer and national security adviser to President Burnham.
 In 1979 he was appointed commander of the Guyanese army.
 He retired in 1992.
 In 2012, he was elected leader of the PNC.
 By working with a number of smaller parties (including a split from the PPP), the name PNC was changed to A Partnership for National Unity (APNU)/ Alliance forChange (AFC), but within this coalition the PNC is the dominant party.
 In 2012, Granger was the presidential candidate for APNU/AFC.
 The PPP candidate Donald Ramotar was elected president in 2012.